openflighthpc/docs.openflighthpc.org/docs/flight-environment/use-flight/flight-admin-tools/hunter.md

 !!! tip
     You can clear the current node name by pressing `down` in the label editor.

-When done editing, press the `enter` key to save.
+When done editing, press ++enter++ to save.
 The modified node label will appear next to the ip address and original node label.
 ```
 Select nodes: login-node.novalocal - 127.0.0.1 (login1) (Scroll for more nodes)
 ‣ ⬢ login-node.novalocal - 127.0.0.1 (login1)